All Products

 psql -U <username> -p <port> -h <endpoint> -d <databasename> -c "COPY (select * from <tablename>) to stdout with delimiter '|' csv;" ><filename>;

-• Use CopyManager to import a file from a Java Database Connectivity (JDBC) client to Hologres by executing the following statements:
+• To import a file from a JDBC client into Hologres using CopyManager, run the following command:

 package com.aliyun.hologram.test.jdbc;